awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 ### Route Tables<a name="tgw-route-tables-overview"></a>

 Your transit gateway automatically comes with a default route table\.
 By default, this route table is the default association route table and the default propagation route table\.
-Alternatively, if you disable route propagation, we do not create a default route table for the transit gateway\.
+Alternatively, if you disable route propagation and route table association, we do not create a default route table for the transit gateway\.

 You can create additional route tables for your transit gateway\.
 This enables you to isolate subnets of attachments\.
 Each attachment can be associated with one route table\.
 An attachment can propagate their routes to one or more route tables\.

 You can create a blackhole route in your transit gateway route table that drops traffic that matches the route\.

-For additional information about transit gateway routing, see [Routing for a Transit Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/route-table-options.html#route-tables-tgw) in the *Amazon VPC User Guide*\.
+When you attach a VPC to a transit gateway, you must add a route to your subnet route table for traffic to route through the transit gateway\.
+For more information, see [Routing for a Transit Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/route-table-options.html#route-tables-tgw) in the *Amazon VPC User Guide*\.

 ### Route Table Association<a name="tgw-route-table-association-overview"></a>